czi-finance/GP2015_RepEx.jl/README.md

 # A Replication Exercise of Garleanu and Panageas (2015)

 In this notebook, I seek to solve the model developed by [Garleanu and Panageas (2015)](http://dx.doi.org/10.1086/680996) and replicate their main results (plots).
+I greatly benefited from a similar exercise done by [Matthieu Gomez](https://github.com/matthieugomez).

 To get started, the following modules should be in place: